Manouchehr Ganji: Human rights activities

-To save his life, Ganji hid in Iran and six months after the 1979 revolution escaped Iran on foot into Turkey and from there to the United States.
+To save his life, Ganji hid in Iran and six months after the 1979 revolution escaped on foot into Turkey and from there to the United States.
 Ganji is the founder and secretary general of the 'Derafsh Kaviani' (the Flag of Freedom Organization of Iran "FFO"), a democratic non-violent opposition movement to the clerical regime.
 He is also founder and secretary general of the Organization for Human Rights and Fundamental Freedoms for Iran whose aims and purposes are educating the Iranian people about their rights and freedoms, demanding their respect by the authorities, and through civil disobedience striving towards the establishment of a free and pluralistic society respectful of human rights, the rule of non-discrimination, separation of church and state and a parliamentary democracy in Iran.

 Through the Flag of Freedom Organization of Iran and the Organization for Human Rights and Fundamental Freedoms for Iran, Ganji has been a leading advocate for freedom and human rights in Iran and has orchestrated a campaign of political defiance by advocating civil disobedience against the clerical regime in Iran since the revolution.

 During the past 30 years, seven attempts have been made against Ganji's life.
-Seven of his closest colleagues were assassinated in Europe and in the Middle East by the agents of the clerical regime.
+Seven of his closest colleagues were assassinated in Europe and the Middle East by the agents of the clerical regime.
 Many others are said to have been imprisoned, tortured and killed in Iran.